brine/mtg-octgn/README.md

 This is the github repository for the OCTGN3 MTG game definition source code from http://www.octgngames.com/mtg

 If you find a bug/issue with the game definition, or an autoscript tag that's not working properly, please report it in the issues section of this page.
-NOTE: Do not report issues related to the OCTGN client itself, those should be reported at http://www.github.com/kellyelton/OCTGN/issues.
+NOTE: Do not report issues related to the OCTGN client itself, those should be reported at http://www.github.com/octgn/OCTGN/issues.

 This repository is licensed under the Unlicense, providing full access from the public domain.
 Contributors are always welcome; user-submitted code/changes will be analyzed before being merged into the main branch.

-You may fork this repository and play using the current build hosted here at your own risk; the commits are not necessarily stable between official releases.
+Please note that the code in this repository is considered *in-development*, and may not represent the stable builds that are released to the public in the OCTGN games feed.
+Incompatibility errors or fatal crashes may occur when playing games against players using the game feed releases.